-Merger talks between Goal and Oxfam collapse without a deal
+Merger talks between the aid agencies Goal and Oxfam Ireland have ended without a deal.

 The two organisations began formal negotiations in February about a potential merger that would have brought them together under the name Oxfam Goal.

 However, the two agencies confirmed on Tuesday that the process had ended without an agreement.
 “It was decided that the scale and diversity of both organisations’ work will be best served by operating as two distinct entities,” Goal and Oxfam said in a joint statement.

 It is understood that due diligence and legal discussions about the potential merger had moved smoothly but that the deal foundered on the question of how the two entities’ programmes could be merged.

 The plan would have reshaped the overseas aid sector in Ireland.
 Oxfam Ireland belongs to a network of 20 worldwide affiliates that are in the process of coming together under one umbrella.
 Goal was Ireland's largest aid outfit until it was thrown into crisis last year by a US government inquiry into alleged collusion and bid-rigging in southern Turkey, from which Goal and other aid agencies run their Syria operations.

 Goal works in 13 countries across the world and draws most of its funding from institutional donors such as the US, British and Irish governments and the European Union.
 It gained a strong reputation for its humanitarian work in the field.
 Before the US inquiry plunged it into crisis, it had built up huge operations responding to the Syrian war and the Ebola crisis.

 Oxfam Ireland’s model puts a greater emphasis on channelling its funds, most of which come from the Government and individual donors, to partner organisations in the field.
 It also has an active and highly-regarded advocacy function.